-As I write this, Hurricane Florence is taunting us off the coast as we all think of every way possible to prepare.
+As we all think of every way possible to prepare for incoming hurricanes…

 As a Navy family, most of our time has been spent near the ocean in locations that are affected by hurricanes and tropical storm systems every year – and we had to figure it out with our family thousands of miles away.